 - 1–2 tablespoons powdered sugar

-- For the Breakfast Cake, generously grease a 6 cup bundt pan with nonstick cooking spray.
+- Generously grease a 6 cup bundt pan with nonstick cooking spray, set aside.

-- Beat together the eggs and sugar until smooth.
-Add the butter, ricotta cheese, yogurt, and vanilla and mix until smooth.
+- Beat together eggs and sugar until smooth.
+Add the butter, ricotta cheese, yogurt, and vanilla continue mixing until smooth.

 - In a separate bowl, whisk together the flour, salt, and baking powder.
 Combine with the egg mixture.
 Pour into the prepared bundt pan.